 Why We Love It: Improving the environmental performance of a building is the foundation for a built environment that supports conservation and sustainability efforts.
 Water conservation, renewable materials, solar roof tiles and energy-efficient technology are features we incorporate into our design.
 The sleek design and energy-efficient components can help save on building costs over time and decrease the overall environmental impact.

-Design Trend: Resimercial Design
+Architecture Design Trend #3: Resimercial Design

 What It Is: This term is commonly understood as the marriage of commercial durability with a residential feel.
 Architectural firms are now blending commercial design with elements that historically have belonged on a residential project.